BjoernSchilberg/docker-alpine-mosquitto/certs/README.md

 ## Client Requirements

+- A CA (certificate authority) certificate of the CA that has signed the server certificate on the Mosquitto Broker.
-- Client certificate signed with the certificate authority (CA) key.
+- Or a client certificate signed with the certificate authority (CA) key. (optional)

+## Hints

+Use the private key to create a certificate signing request (CSR).
+The CSR details don’t need to match the intermediate CA. For server certificates, the Common Name must be a fully qualified domain name (eg, www.example.com), whereas for client certificates it can be any unique identifier (eg, an e-mail address).
+Note that the Common Name cannot be the same as either your root or intermediate certificate.

 ## Important note